Siemens Simatic S5 PG685

 It is important that hard disk is present in this machine as drive B:, not C:, this is one of many remains from CP/M machine.

-RTC is battery-backed but DOS always asks for time.
+RTC is battery-backed but DOS always asks for time no matter what.
+This is because RTC is not so DOS-compatible.

 This machine is NOT compatible with PC, so it won't run much software.
 The only bigger program I found useful on it was Derive 3.x.
 Many other programs interfere with Siemens' terminal settings (remember that it is a CP/M machine in its heart) making the graphics unreadable or causing black screen.

-Under DOS, the floppy disk can read both 320kB disks and 720kB quad-density disks.
+Under DOS, the floppy disk can read both 320kB disks and even 720kB quad-density disks.
+This format is rare in PC land, but it had its popularity in CP/M machines, in which 720kB of space on 5.25" disk was a luxury.

 FUNCTION program can be used to define additional function keys.